volodymyrhudyma/blog/content/blog/git-stash-like-a-pro.md

 ## Apply Stashed Changes

-Stashed changes can be applied with one of the following commands:
+Stashed changes can be applied using one of the following commands:

 `git stash apply` (or `git stash apply stash@{<index>}` if you want to apply a specific stash).